Illinois Compiled Statutes

 the unpaid taxes and

-shall take all steps necessary to acquire title to the property and may manage
+take steps necessary to acquire title to the property and may manage

 county, is a petitioner for a tax deed, no filing fee shall be required.